jonvw28/SLICUAV/README.md

 Link to the DOI of preprint will be added and updated as we progress.

+## Data

+Data for this project are available currently from [this link](https://drive.google.com/drive/folders/1RBAQb14kThDA_3TZ51-GJO0wnFdbZAj7?usp=sharing).
+Once they are fully archived with NERC we will include the DOI for the archived data.
+This delay is owing to the volume of imagery data combined with restrictions on internet speed from working from home.

 ## Versions

 This library was built under Python 3.7.1.
 If you have any issues please do get in touch so I can investigate.
 We intend to further develop this pipeline and will archive versions of this library, or else link from here to any further developed approaches.